sabihdordab/simple-toolbox/README.md

 │   │   └── views.cpython-39.pyc
 │   ├── static
 │   │   └── notepad
-│   │       ├── index.js -> Functions to check that the content is not empty and other simillar functions.
+│   │       ├── index.js -> Functions to check that the content is not empty and other similar functions.
 │   │       └── styles.css
 │   ├── templates
 │   │   └── notepad
 │   │       ├── index.html  -> showing all notes card and writing new note..
-│   │       ├── note_page.html -> showing the choesen note title , text , date ...
+│   │       ├── note_page.html -> showing the chosen note title , text , date ...
 │   │       ├── notes_looks.html -> notes card
-│   │       └── page_navigation.html -> to only 10 note in a page
+│   │       └── page_navigation.html -> to only 10 notes in a page
 │   ├── tests.py
 │   ├── urls.py
-│   └── views.py ->Functions to writing ,edit and delete notes,in main page of notepad(index page related to index func) i used Paginator(only show 10 note in one page)
+│   └── views.py ->Functions to write,edit and delete notes,in main page of notepad(index page related to index func) i used Paginator(only show 10 note in one page)
 ├── Pipfile
 ├── Pipfile.lock
 ├── README.md